yagasoft/DynamicsCrm-Template-based-Code-Generator-Plugin/README.md

 A more sophisticated Visual Studio Extension can be found at [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=Yagasoft.CrmCodeGenerator).

 The engine for this Plugin and the VS Extension is the same.
-The settings and T4 Templates can be used for both (pre-v7 of the extension).
+The settings and T4 Templates can be used for both.

 ## Credits